What You Can Do with Nail Technician Training

-Between 2015-2024, more than 11,700 job openings for estheticians, electrologists and related occupations are expected in beauty salons and other personal care businesses across the nation.* And opportunities even exist to work outside of the country while traveling to exotic locations on cruise ships.
+Between 2017 and 2026, about 11,300 job openings for estheticians, electrologists and related occupations are expected in beauty salons and other personal care businesses across the nation.1 And opportunities even exist to work outside of the country while traveling to exotic locations on cruise ships.

 All that said, here is a breakdown of the three most common work arrangements that nail techs enjoy: